blackcapz/spammer-core/README.md

 ---

-Welcome to the easiest way to spam social networks. <br>
+Welcome to the easiest way to spam social networks.

 It's a simple REST api to spam yours social networks.

 ### Getting start